max977/gmelius/README.md

 ##About

-Gmelius customizes Gmail's interface to your liking and adds new nifty features to your favourite inbox.
+Gmelius customizes Gmail's interface to your liking and adds nifty features to your favourite inbox.
 For further information, please visit the [official website](http://gmelius.com).

 Gmelius is developed and maintained by [Florian Bersier](http://florianbersier.com).